Short on time? Then the key things to know are:

 It is also medically beneficial for women with high blood pressure or with diabetes, whose babies may experience difficulty maintaining their blood sugar levels.

-Harvesting colostrum – will I have enough milk for my baby?
+How much colostrum should I harvest for my baby?

 Evolution has been working very hard for a very long time to ensure the survival of our babies.
 Scientists believe that every single ingredient in our colostrum and breastmilk is present for a vital reason.
 We’re still learning what all those ingredients and reasons are!